wiz-cspm/test/README.md

-# test repo this is added
+# test repo this is added for test run of required workflow.